Monitoring and Evaluating SNAP 2

 Independent Evaluation

-Like SNAP 1, SNAP 2 should be independently evaluated to assess its process and outcomes.
-This should be collaborative and participatory.
-One of the Actions is: “Design and deliver an independent rights-based evaluation of SNAP 2 that takes a learning and reflective approach across SNAP Actions and governance from the outset and focuses on the impact on people’s lives and rights holder participation.
-Publish evaluation findings and recommendations to support widespread learning and help shape future human rights law and policy developments across Scotland, the UK, and beyond.”
+Like SNAP 1, SNAP 2 will be independently evaluated to review both its processes and results.
+This evaluation will be collaborative and involve a range of people.
+One of the key actions is to “Design and deliver an independent, rights-based evaluation of SNAP 2 that uses a learning and reflective approach from the start, focusing on the impact on people’s lives and the involvement of rights holders.
+The findings and recommendations will be published to support learning and help shape future human rights law and policy in Scotland, the UK, and beyond.”